What is a bank run? Definition, causes and examples

 What causes a bank run?

-Notable bank runs
+Notable examples of bank runs in U.S. history

 Silicon Valley Bank

-The Santa Clara, California-based bank was closed by state regulators the following day, marking the second largest bank failure in U.S. history.
-Although most of the bank’s deposits (94 percent) were uninsured, the FDIC covered all of the deposits.
+The California-based bank was closed by state regulators the following day, marking the second largest bank failure in U.S. history.
+Although most of the bank’s deposits (94 percent) were uninsured, the FDIC covered all the deposits.
 A temporary bridge bank was created, much of which was then acquired by First Citizens Bank on March 27.

 Signature Bank